Updated from "Psst! Closed Meeting / Executive Session Issues and Tips" in Common Ground of the Community Associations Institute (CAI).

 A far more important question is: What do association governing documents and state statutes say about closed meetings?
 For instance, the declaration or bylaws of an association may limit the circumstances under which a board can go into closed session.
 At times, the reasons that a board may go into executive session are listed.
 Other associations simply provide that "all board meetings shall be open to association members."
 Generally, such language is too broad an d should be changed because there are warranted reasons for meeting in closed session.

 A more recent trend is that boards may be restricted from closing their meetings due to state statute.
 Because such laws vary from state to state, it is important to check with association legal counsel before attempting to close a meeting.
 Generally, however, such statutes take one of two approaches.
 In some states, the law prohibits the board from always meeting in closed session by requiring occasional open meetings.
-For instance, a North Carolina statute provides that "[a]t regular intervals, the executive board meeting shall provide lot owners an opportunity to attend a portion of an executive board meeting and to speak to the executive board about their issues or concerns."
+For instance, a North Carolina statute provides that as to HOA and condos "[a]t regular intervals, the executive board meeting shall provide lot owners an opportunity to attend a portion of an executive board meeting and to speak to the executive board about their issues or concerns."

 In contrast, other states have compared community associations to governmental bodies and drafted the equivalent of “sunshine laws” for board meetings.
 For instance, the California Common Interest Development Open Meeting Act authorizes any member of the association to attend meetings of the board except when the board meets in closed session "to consider litigation, matters relating to the formation of contracts with third parties, member discipline, personnel matters, or to meet with a member, upon the member's request, regarding the member's payment of assessments."